Sofacosta/portfolio-website/README.md

 ### September 16,2021
 - Install and read about React Router
 - Add routing links for nav bar
+### September 19,2021
+- Add routings to each link in nav bar

 ## Setup/Installation Requirements
 - Click on the link to my repository: [https://github.com/Sofacosta/portfolio-website]()